How Every Diet Works For Fat Loss

 “It is obvious that the significant factor responsible for weight loss is reduction of calories, irrespective of the composition of the diet.”

-If all that doesn’t convince you that caloric intake is a majorly important factor for fat loss then honestly there is no hope for you.
+If all that doesn’t convince you that caloric intake is a majorly important factor for fat loss then I don’t know what will.

 There’s no two ways about it; calories matter.

-Since it’s been scientifically proven that you need to be in a calorie deficit to lose fat SURELY it makes most sense to actually track your calories.
+And since it’s been scientifically proven that you need to be in a calorie deficit to lose fat then it makes perfect sense to actually track your calorie intake.

 Like if you were trying to control your financial income that’s exactly what you’d track – the amount of money that was going into your bank.